 Joel Alcantara, BSc, DC and Renata Anderson, DC

 Conclusion: We reported the successful chiropractic care of a 3-month old female with subjective complaints consistent with GERD in addition to fuss-cry-irritability with sleep disorder syndrome and irritable infant syndrome of musculoskeletal origin.
-This study suggests to the possibility that similar patients may benefit from chiropractic care.
+This study suggests the possibility that similar patients may benefit from chiropractic care.

 Evidence-Based Guidelines for the Chiropractic Treatment of Adults With Headache

 Roland Bryans, Martin Descarreaux, DC, PhD, Mireille Duranleau, DC, Henri Marcoux, DC, Brock Potter, DC, Rick Ruegg, PhD, DC, Lynn Shaw, PhD, Robert Watkin, LLB, Eleanor White, DC

 J Manipulative Physiol Ther.
 2011 (Jun); 34 (5): 274–289